nicolasberube/Arzette_Randomizer/arzette/docs/setup_en.md

 - Move the file `xdelta3.exe` to the Steam game folder with the other files.

-- Double click the `apply_patches.bat`.
+- Make sure the game is not running, then double click the `apply_patches.bat`.
 If you have a security warning pop up, click `Run`.

 - The patches should be completed automatically.